China renews alert for rainstorms as downpours continue

 Some of the other regions will see up to 60mm of hourly precipitation, accompanied by thunderstorms and strong winds, the centre said.

-The centre advised local authorities to remain alert for possible flooding, landslides and mudslides, and recommended halting outdoor operations in hazardous areas.
+It also advised the local authorities to remain alert for possible flooding, landslides and mudslides, and recommended halting outdoor operations in hazardous areas.

 China has a four-tier, colour-coded weather warning system, with red representing the most severe, followed by orange, yellow and blue.